-- Your baby has been sleeping for longer stretches at night
+- Your baby has been sleeping for longer stretches at night.

 Your baby will probably also begin to eat less at night around this time meaning they should be sleeping longer stretches.
 It’s important to keep in mind that your baby might be using eating to self-soothe, so watch out for this.
 Remember, there is no time limit on this whole sleep training thing though!
 The only issue you may run into is your toddler being a bit more defiant than a baby would be.
 It’s never really too late to sleep train though and you should do it when you and your little one feel ready.

 Part of being ready is introducing this idea to your baby gradually.
-One thing we make a really big deal in our family is bedtime routine.
+One thing we make a really big deal of in our family is the bedtime routine.
 Even with my big kids nowadays, we still follow this method to keep us all on schedule.
 A bedtime routine will probably include a bath, getting pajamas on, and a bedtime story around the same time every night.
 This will help your little one’s body wind down and when it becomes routine it will trigger their body to get ready for sleep.
 Once you and your baby have this routine down, the sleep training should begin to happen pretty naturally and that’s how you will know you’re both ready.

 You Might Also Enjoy

-Pin for Later – When to Start Sleep Training – Baby sleep tips for new moms
+Pin for Later -When to Start Sleep Training – Baby sleep tips for new moms